doomslide/proof-trace/README.md

         "name": "instHAdd",
         "kind": "definition"
       }
-      "_comment": (list continues with other primitive objects) ]
+      "_comment": "... the list continues with other primitive objects..."
+    ]
   },